-US Hiring Blows Past Expectations In March
+US hiring blows past expectations in March

 Beyond the headline number, wage growth increased 0.3 percent on a monthly basis, while average hourly earnings were up 4.1 percent from a year earlier, Labor Department figures showed.

-The labor force participation rate was little changed at 62.7 percent.
-Many of the new jobs were created in the health care and government sectors, while construction and leisure and hospitality also saw big gains.

-While the overall unemployment rate fell slightly, it rose for Black Americans, while declining for both Asians and Hispanics.
-Wall Street stocks closed higher on Friday, bouncing back after tumbling in the prior sessions on geopolitical concerns.
+While the overall unemployment rate fell slightly, it rose for Black Americans, while falling for both Asians and Hispanics.

 Policymakers at the Fed, led by Chairman Jerome Powell, have been debating when will be the right time to begin lowering interest rates, as they look to return inflation firmly to their long-term target of two percent without damaging the buoyant US economy.